-Finally, almost none of this work directly evaluates whether individuals understand how environments can affect their productivity via cognitive impediments (Kremer et al. 2019).
+Finally, as noted in the introduction, almost none of this work directly evaluates whether individuals understand how environments can affect their productivity via cognitive impediments (Kremer et al. 2019).
 If individuals appreciate these impacts, they might be able to take actions that significantly attenuate the effects estimated in controlled experiments.
-However, there is some reason to doubt this is the case.
-Schofield (2014) finds individuals do not consume calories that would improve their productivity, Adhvaryu et al. (2016b) reports that managers were surprised by the results of their study demonstrating heat reduced productivity, and research in psychology such as Nisbett and Wilson (1977) suggests individuals may not have the capacity to truly monitor their own cognitive processes.
-On the other hand, Adhvaryu et al. (2016a) finds evidence that managers alter worker assignments in response to air pollution induced productivity shocks.
 This study provides direct evidence on this question by demonstrating demand for quiet working conditions is unresponsive to incentives to increase productivity.